Georgia Eviction Notice Templates (3)

 Step 6 – Hearing (If Applicable)

-If the tenant has filed an answer, the court will hear the case between the parties.
+If the Answer states a valid defense, the court will hold a hearing.
 The landlord and tenant will both be given the opportunity to make statements to the judge in order to plead their case.
-The judge will make a ruling after hearing the statements and verifying any evidence presented to them.

 Step 7 – Judgment

 Judgment in favor of the tenant will allow them to remain on the property.
-If the landlord wins the case, the judge will file an order demanding the tenant vacate the premises and/or make any past payments plus court fees.
-The landlord can also file a Writ of Possession that requires the tenant to vacate the premises within seven (7) days.
-If the tenant still refuses to leave the property, they will be removed from the property by a county sheriff.
+If the landlord wins the case, they’ll file a Writ of Possession that will demand that the tenant vacate within seven days and pay any rent owed.